jperez0630/marinerds/pages/index.md

 />

+Here we are looking at the correlation between On Base Percentage (OBP) and the the amount of runs a team has scored (R).<br>
+What is striking here is the lockstep connection between OBP and how runs scored.<br>
-Here we are looking at the correlation between On Base Percentage (OBP) and the the amount of runs a team has scored (R) Feel free to monkey around with the dropdowns to devise your own scenarios *Note: I will be changing this to runs per game to give a more accurate account*
+Feel free to monkey around with the dropdowns to devise your own scenarios *Note: I will be changing this to runs per game to give a more accurate account*